Rodney P: TV and film

-Rodney P has often been asked to contribute to televised discussions, sharing his knowledge and opinion on many topics; this has led to numerous appearances on television shows like "Trevor Nelsons" The Low Down, Don Letts's 2007 3 part soul music anthology Soul Britannia and The Mercury Prize Award Ceremony.
-He has also appeared in many TV documentaries including "How Hip Hop Changed the World" hosted by Idris Elba and "Life of Rhyme" hosted by Akala.
+Rodney P has often been asked to contribute to televised discussions, sharing his knowledge and opinion on many topics; this has led to numerous appearances on television shows like Trevor Nelson's The Low Down, Don Letts' 2007 3-part soul music anthology Soul Britannia and The Mercury Prize Award Ceremony.
+He has also appeared in many TV documentaries including How Hip Hop Changed the World hosted by Idris Elba and Life of Rhyme hosted by Akala.
 Rodney received exposure on Channel 4's Dub Plate Drama featuring alongside UK artists such as Shystie, Ms Dynamite and N Dubs and Big Nasty in the world's first viewer-led interactive television drama.

-In 2016 Rodney P presented "The Hip Hop World News" a 90-minute authored film by Acme Films for BBC Four in which Rodney set out to show what the World looks like through the lens of Hip Hop interviewing Hip Hop artists like Russell Simmons, Rakim and "Chuck D" of Public Enemy.
+In 2016, Rodney P presented The Hip Hop World News, a 90-minute authored film by Acme Films for BBC Four in which Rodney set out to show what the world looks like through the lens of hip hop interviewing hip hop artists like Russell Simmons, Rakim and Chuck D of Public Enemy.

-In 2017 he presented "The Last Pirates – Britains Rebel DJ’s" also for BBC Four which celebrated the pirate radio boom in London during the 1980s.
+In 2017, he presented The Last Pirates – Britain's Rebel DJs also for BBC Four which celebrated the pirate radio boom in London during the 1980s.

-In 2020 Rodney P presented "Rodney P's Jazz Funk" on BBC Four, a one-hour exploration of the jazz-funk movement, one of the first black British music cultures.
+In 2020, Rodney P presented Rodney P's Jazz Funk on BBC Four, a one-hour exploration of the jazz-funk movement, one of the first black British music cultures.

 Live

-Rodney P has toured with The Dub Pistols and DJ Skitz.
-Rodney has also performed at festivals across the UK including, Bestival, The Secret Garden and Glastonbury.
+Rodney P has toured with the Dub Pistols and DJ Skitz.
+Rodney has also performed at festivals across the UK including Bestival, The Secret Garden and Glastonbury.
 He has also hosted the MF Prince's Trust Concert with Jay-Z and Alicia Keys and the United Nations-sponsored UNHabitat Charity Concert alongside Jazzy Jeff, Dead Prez and Mos Def.